Stone

 The calm of the web settles over me, and my energy bodies brighten.

-Still, there’s a whisper within me, that someone bound to me is dying.
+Still, I hear a whisper deep inside, that someone bound to me is dying.

 Shazira and the children are safe in the tower.